adjurk/elk-stack-poc/README.md

 **Assumptions:**
 - **Minimal cost possible** - avoid costly services (e.g. simple k3s cluster instead of charging for EKS), `destroy` resources when not in use and recreate thanks to IaC
 - **Medium ops overhead** - implementing in k3s but with IaC where possible for a simple `apply`
-- **Fast provisioning** - ready within 5 minutes
+- **Fast provisioning** - infra ready within 5 minutes, easy app deployment
-- **Built for scale** - can go from serving 10 to 1000 clients with horizontal scaling
+- **Built with scaling in mind** - can scale from serving 10 to 1000 clients by scaling in/out and up/down

+Here are some of the ideas for this project:

 **Must-haves:**
 - [x] k3s